top of page

 • Soothes the nervous system

-• Enhances your mood.
-Yoga promotes relaxation and deep breathing,
+• Enhances your mood, promotes relaxation

 • Reduces chronic pain